Pop Culture Madness!

 • The World Population was ~ 5,999,000,000

-• People born in the year 1999 have better chances of being alive in three different centuries then any other group of humans in history.
+• People born in 1999 have better chances of being alive in three different centuries than any other group of humans in history.

-• And...
-Al Green said he received more royalties from Big Mouth Billy singing Take Me To The River than from any other recording of the song.
+• And… Al Green said he received more royalties from Big Mouth Billy singing Take Me To The River than from any other song recording.

 World Series Champions